Dtrivedi2112/CHEP-pallet-ordering-and-Tracking-system/README.md

-o	Developed a Windows Form application which in Microsoft Visual Studio 2015 which can calculate the orders and breakdown into combinations and pallets which any forklift driver can understand and can be done in 30 secs o	Works for CHEP crates and pallets o	Stored the pallet data by making switch cases and list for every textbox and when the information is called by the user and it displays on screen o	Sold the software to the company.
+o	Developed a Windows Form application which in Microsoft Visual Studio 2015 which can calculate the orders and breakdown into combinations and pallets which any forklift driver can understand and can be done in 30 secs o	Works for CHEP crates and pallets o	Stored the pallet data by making switch cases and list for every textbox and when the information is called by the user and it displays on screen

+Sold the software to the company.